NFDI4Energy/service-portfolio/docs/about.md

 This site collects data services that are relevant in the energy domain.
 To appear in this Collection, the following criteria are used:

 * The Service targets the german energy sector.
-* The Service targets one or multiple steps in the `Data Life Cycle`.
+* The Service targets one or multiple steps in the `Data Life Cycle` or helps to build services for the `Data Life Cycle`.
 * The Service already complies with the FAIR criteria or it is aiming to do so in the future.
+* The Service is running and available online.

 ??? note "You think a requirement is missing here?"